Developer Guide

 tag delete ct/1

-is deleted from the contact tag list.
+Expected: The first contact tagcolleaguesis deleted from the contact tag list.
 The contact tag list should remain sorted in alphabetical order.
-In addition, all contacts who were previously tagged withcolleagues
+In addition, all contacts who were previously tagged withcolleagueswill no longer be associated to this tag. -

 Test case: Enter